erik1066/fedora-setup-guide/README.md

 > You can find further documentation at https://usbguard.github.io/documentation/configuration.

-Let's look at the default policy that was created when we started and then stopped the daemon:
+Let's look at the default ruleset that was created when we started and then stopped the daemon:

 ```bash
 sudo nano /etc/usbguard/rules.conf